mustardamus/follow-ng/README.md

 Workers are continues and work separate from the server.
 They are living in `./workers` and have a general loader in `./workers/index.coffee`.

-Workers are called with the config, initialized models and helpers as arguments.
+Workers are called with the config, initialized models, helpers, the account to process and the log function as arguments.
-They have to export a function that is called by the loader in an interval.
+They have to export a class that is called by the loader in an interval.

 Define them like so (`./workers/search.coffee`):

-    module.exports = (config, models, helpers) ->
+    module.exports = class SearchWorker
-      models.account.find {}, (err, accounts) ->
-        console.log 'found accounts', accounts.length
+      constructor: (@config, @models, @helpers, @account, @log) ->

 And set the interval in `./server/config.coffee` like so: